Fruiting Your Mushroom Grow Kits

 Lions Mane

-1. Lions Mane Growing Instructions Simply lower an X within the aspect of the mushroom block bag, then spray this with water gently till you see “pins” (little mushrooms) begin to develop.
+1. Lions mane Growing Instructions Simply lower an X within the aspect of the mushroom block bag, then spray this with water gently till you see “pins” (little mushrooms) begin to develop.

 2. You can get just a few harvests from Lions Mane mushroom blocks by taping up the X you’ve gotten initially lower on the bag, and easily lower a brand new X in a special spot on the bag.
 Then repeat step 1